Mimi and Peter Haas Fund

 Funding Priorities

-Grant Programs
+Grant Programmes

-Early Childhood Education Programs:
+Early Childhood Education Programmes:

-• Model Centers Initiative: Provides significant, multi-year support to six San Francisco organizations that serve low-income children by providing high-quality, culturally responsive, and developmentally appropriate early childhood education.
+• Model Centers Initiative: Provides significant, multi-year support to six San Francisco organisations that serve low-income children by providing high-quality, culturally responsive, and developmentally appropriate early childhood education.
 Recent recipients include Felton Institute.
 (Grant amounts: Major multi-year investments)

-• Professional Development: Supports programs that develop and deliver professional early childhood educator preparation, training, and coaching.
+• Professional Development: Supports programmes that develop and deliver professional early childhood educator preparation, training, and coaching.
 Also provides stipends and educational pathways including Bachelor of Arts degree attainment for early childhood teachers.
 (Grant amounts: Varies)

 Arts and Culture: